 Depending on your municipality, you may also require a permit from the city before you commence your bathroom demo.
 If you are unsure, it’s wise to contact the city beforehand or speak to a RenoAssistance renovation Advisor for advice.

 We’ll refer the right contractor for your bathroom gut out

-Simply submit your project online or give us a call on 1-888-670-9742 and speak to advisor who will refer you up to three 360° Verified contractors to provide competing quotes on the project.
-The best part is our service is FREE and there is no obligation to hire one of the contractors we refer, so you have nothing to lose!
+Simply submit your project online or give us a call on 1-888-670-9742 and speak to an Advisor who will refer you up to three 53-Point Verified contractors to provide competing quotes on the project.
+The best part is our service is with no fees and there is no obligation to hire one of the contractors we refer, so you have nothing to lose!